Jan 23-Apr 14, 2017

 Credit: 3 graduate

-Course DescriptionThe goals of this course are to provide science educators and others with the fundamentals of microbiology that will allow them to expand their knowledge base and enhance their teaching activities in this subject.
-Teachers will gain an appreciation of the biology of microorganisms through reading, web searches, discussions, assignments and an experiment on the life and death of microorganisms, the microbial world and microorganisms in their environments.
-They will also learn how knowledge and understanding of microbiology can be applied in daily life, in biotechnology and in studying complex issues such as the origins of life and microbial diversity in natural environments.
-The course will provide a sound grounding in microbiology for those who intend to take courses such as microbial ecology, environmental microbiology, infectious diseases, microbial genetics, and biofilms.
+The goal of this course is to provide science educators and others with the fundamentals of microbiology.
+This information will allow participants to expand their knowledge base and enhance teaching activities in this subject.
+Teachers will gain an appreciation of microbiology through readings, web searches, active participation in discussions, assignments, and an experiment on microorganisms.
+They will also learn that microbiology can be applied in daily life, in biotechnology, and in studying complex issues such as our dependence on microbes.
+The course will provide a foundation in microbiology for those who intend to take future courses such as microbial ecology, environmental microbiology, infectious diseases, immunology, and microbial genetics.

 Meeting Place and Times

-Time Commitment:9-12 hours per week.
+Time Commitment:10-13 hours per week.
 If you are unfamiliar with this field of study and/or method of delivery, you may require more time.

 Tuition and Fees